Interview with John Green

 GT: For the gunnery side of things for you John, did you, that Junkers 88 you shot down did you have any other chance, or any other shooting opportunities with other attacking aircraft?

-GT: So you did all joined him?
+GT: So you did all join him down?

 GT: But you risked being, having bombs dropped from those still above.